-Text functions are convenient to extract a part of a cell.
+Text functions in Excel are very helpful for extracting a part of a text.

 In the following examples, you will see in many examples how to extract a part of a cell

-We want to extract the dialing code of cells.
+We want to extract the dialing code of a phone number.
 The dialing code is the first 3 digits of the phone number.
 To extract these figures, we will use the function LEFT.

 In the same way, if you want to extract the last 4 digits of the phone number, you use this time the function RIGHTas follow: